Colored double zeta values and modular forms of general level: Introduction

 Let us recall the theory of period polynomials for congruence subgroups in \cite{Pasol_Popa_periodpolynomial}.
 Fix a nonnegative integer $w$.
-We denote by $V_{w}$ the space of degree $w$ homogeneous polynomials in $X$ and $Y$.
+We denote by $V_{w}$ the space of degree $w$ homogeneous polynomials in $X$ and $Y$ with rational coefficients.
 We define the right action of ${\rm GL}(2,\mathbb{Z})$ on $V_{w}$ by

 We use the following notations for some elements of ${\rm GL}(2,\mathbb{Z})$:

 Let $\Gamma$ be a congruence subgroup of ${\rm SL}(2,\mathbb{Z})$ such that $\epsilon\Gamma\epsilon=\Gamma$.
 We denote by $\tilde{V}_{w}^{\Gamma}$ the space of maps $P:\Gamma\backslash{\rm SL}(2,\mathbb{Z})\to V_{w}$.
 We define the right action of ${\rm GL}(2,\mathbb{Z})$ on $\tilde{V}_{w}^{\Gamma}$ by $\left.P\right|_{\gamma}(C)=\left.P(C\gamma^{-1})\right|_{\gamma}$ for $\gamma\in{\rm SL}(2,\mathbb{Z})$ and $\left.P\right|_{\epsilon}(C)=\left.P(\epsilon C\epsilon)\right|_{\epsilon}$.
 We define the subspaces $\tilde{V}_{w}^{\Gamma}\supset V_{w}^{\Gamma}\supset W_{w}^{\Gamma}\supset C_{w}^{\Gamma}$ by